Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 This Olive Garden Tuscan Soup copycat is so incredibly simple to make and tastes just like what you can get in the restaurant!

 This sausage potato soup is one of the most popular on the Olive Garden menu.
-The base of the soup is a chicken stock with a little cream and packed with ground Italian sausage, potato slices, and kale.

 A spoon with a big scoop of Copycat Olive Garden Zuppa Toscana above the bowl